WRITER • PHOTOGRAPHER

 The Wall Street Journal

-A Cuban-American travels to Havana to steal a secret recipe hoping it will save his failing restaurant in New York City.
+A Cuban-American travels to Havana to steal a secret recipe hoping it will save his failing restaurant in New York City, and in the process, he finds political contradictions, family secrets, love, and what it means to find home.

 "Sofrito is a love letter to the deepest recesses of nostalgia’s heart."
 Cristina García, author of Dreaming in Cuban